arainho/arainho.github.io/_posts/2016-01-25-enable-postfix-submission-port-587.md

 categories: postfix ubuntu starttls 587
 ---

-Since some ISP have port 25 disabled in their routers to prevent spam.

 A client want to use port 587 port with STARTTLS, i need to enable the submission port (587) in postfix to be able to send emails from your local email client to your own mailserver.

+I found the solution here on [faqforge].

-To enable port 587, edit the file /etc/postfix/master.cf and remove the # in front of the line:
+To enable port 587, edit the file master.cf and remove the # in front of the line:

     ~# vi /etc/postfix/master.cf